Cited Text Spans for Citation Text Generation: Citation Text Generation Using CTS

-CTS retrieval given only the target citation context sentences is challenging because the citation context and the CTS candidates come from different papers (citing versus cited), and the semantic mismatch between them lowers the performance of the DPR module.
-CTS selection and citation text generation are both open problems, and it is challenging to precisely predict the CTS support and content of a citation text unless explicit guidance, such as keywords, is provided.
+Fully automatic CTS retrieval given only the target citation context sentences is challenging because the citation context and the CTS candidates come from different papers (citing versus cited), and the semantic mismatch between them lowers the performance of the DPR module.
+In the example in Figure \ref{fig:example}, the citation context only mentions ``end-to-end generation models'', omitting the ``content selection'' and ``surface realization'' keywords that appear in the gold citation text, making CTS retrieval in \textit{context} setting much harder than in \textit{oracle} and \textit{keyword}, which have explicit guidance with all important keywords from the gold citation text.

 Interestingly, Table \ref{tab:human_evaluation} shows that human evaluators cannot distinguish between gold and generated citation texts during the blind evaluation round.
 When the gold citation text is identified to the judges, they revise its scores higher, while lowering the scores of the generated candidates.
 This finding suggests that even humans need some guiding information to help them process citation texts.
-Thus, as \citet{li-etal-2022-corwa} argue, the citation text or related work generation task should be human-in-the-loop, leveraging a researcher's expertise to reduce both the search space size and cascading error propagation in the pipeline, and our \textit{Keyword}-based CTS retrieval approach provides a practical workaround for the challenge of predicting CTS fully automatically.
+Thus, as \citet{li-etal-2022-corwa} argue, the citation text generation task should be human-in-the-loop, leveraging a researcher's expertise to reduce both the search space size and cascading error propagation in the pipeline, and our \textit{Keyword}-based CTS retrieval approach provides a practical workaround for the challenge of predicting CTS fully automatically.